AxisCommunications/axis-aws-kinesis-vsp/README.md

 ## Prerequisites

 - Docker Compose ACAP installed and started
-- AWS Account with credentials
+- AWS Account with security credentials
   - Access key ID
   - Secret key
 - Kinesis video stream created

 ## Install

+The image can be retrieved by either pulling it from Dockerhub, or by building it locally.

 ### From Dockerhub

+Get the docker image by pulling it from Dockerhub

 ```
 docker pull $REPO/$IMAGE_NAME:$ARCH